centrifugal/documentation/clients/javascript.md

 code and Centrifugo.

 To do this you can use `publish` method.
-Note that just like presence and history publish must be allowed in Centrifugo configuration for all channels or for namespace.
+Note that just like presence and history publish must be allowed in Centrifugo configuration for all channels or for channel namespace.
 When using `publish` data will go through Centrifugo to all clients in channel.
 Your application backend won't receive this message.

 ```javascript